Tiger14n/Mapperatorinator2/README.md

 ## Installation

-The instruction below allows you to generate beatmaps on your local machine, alternatively you can run it in the cloud with the [colab notebook](https://colab.research.google.com/github/OliBomby/Mapperatorinator/blob/main/colab/mapperatorinator_inference.ipynb).
+The instruction below allows you to generate beatmaps on your local machine.

+Alternatively you can run it in the cloud with the [colab notebook](https://colab.research.google.com/github/Tiger14n/Mapperatorinator2/blob/main/colab/mapperatorinator2_inference.ipynb).

 ### 1. Clone the repository